ImangazalievM/CleanArchitectureManifest/README.md

 ![PresentationLayer](https://raw.githubusercontent.com/ImangazalievM/CleanArchitectureManifest/master/images/PresentationLayer.png)

 Presentation layer contains all UI components, such as views, Activities, Fragments, etc. Also, it contains Presenters and Views (or ViewModels if you use MVVM).
-In this tutorial we will use MVP (Model-View-Presenter) pattern, but you can choose other one (MVVM, MVI).
+In this tutorial, we will use MVP (Model-View-Presenter) pattern, but you can choose other one (MVVM, MVI).

 The library helps to solve many problems related with Activity lifecycle.
 Moxy has base classes, there are `MvpView` and `MvpPresenter`, that must be extended by all your Views and Presenters.
 To save you from coding boilerplate classes Moxy uses Annotation Processing.
 For the correct work of code generation, you must use the special annotations provided by Moxy.
 More information about the library you can find [here](https://medium.com/redmadrobot-mobile/android-without-lifecycle-mpvsv-approach-with-moxy-6a3ae33521e).